 Going well beyond design alone, Hart Design has contributed towards the conceptualisation of a recent project for Lucentt, right through to launch.
-We provided a sounding board for how the new service should work, as well as our skill set in branding, graphic design, digital printing and e commerce.
+We provided a sounding board for how the new service should work, as well as our skill set in branding, graphic design and ecommerce website design.

-Many funeral homes – particularly smaller firms who do not have an in-house graphic designer – find it challenging to produce high-end memorial books for their families.
-Partnering up with FDANZ, Lucentt has launched a new system for producing premium quality memorial books, easily and internally.
+The problem?
+Many funeral homes – particularly smaller firms who do not have an inhouse graphic designer – find it challenging to produce high-end memorial books for their families.
+Partnering up with FDANZ, Lucentt have launched a new system for producing premium quality memorial books, easily, cost effectively and internally.

-To this end, Hart Design borrowed a phrase synonymous with their industry and indeed the product itself, “In Loving Memory Of” and it became the brand.
-We think it works perfectly and with a contemporary typographic logo designed, suddenly “the system” had a name and it brought the product to life.
+To this end, Hart Design borrowed a phrase synonymous with their industry and indeed the product itself.
+“In Loving Memory Of” became the brand.
+With a contemporary typographic logo designed, suddenly “the system” had a name and it brought the product to life.

-The key point to this design is its subtlety; with the choice of wording and the absence of an icon, it’s a brand without looking like a brand!
+The key point to this design is its subtlety; with the choice of wording and the absence of any icon, it’s a brand without looking like a brand!

-With the logo design in place, the hard cover designs were created using a varied range of photographic imagery as well as a serene painting of a sandy beach by artist Belinda Reid; the tone and subject perfectly in keeping with the purpose of these memorial books.
+With the logo design in place, the hard cover designs were created for the memorial books using a varied range of photographic imagery as well as a serene painting of a sandy beach by artist Belinda Reid; the tone and subject perfectly in keeping with the purpose of these memorial books.

-For the internal pages, Hart Design created a 12-page template using Canva, a graphic-design tool website.
-It provides access to over a million photographs, graphics, and fonts.
-It’s a simple to use, page layout software that allows non-designers to create great looking pages.
+For the internal pages, Hart Design created a 12-page template using Canva – a simple to use, drag-and-drop page layout software that allows non-designers to product great-looking pages on their own.

 As professional graphic designers, using Canva was a new experience for us, but it was mission accomplished!